The Ultimate Wedding Budget Guide

 When it comes to videography you may wonder if it’s worth spending at least another £1,000 on a video when you’ve already forked out for a photographer.

 Well, the answer is that yes it is.

-Like photography, videography varies widely in price depending on the expertise, a number of shooters, equipment used and how much material they shoot/ edit into a video.
+Like photography, videography varies widely in price depending on the expertise, the number of shooters, equipment used, and how much material they shoot/ edit into a video.
 On a tight budget?
 You can ask for a highlights reel rather than a full video shot by one videographer.

 A stylish event calls for a stylish arrival, so don’t overlook how you’re going to get around on your big day.